tylerthomasallen/docs/src/pages/links/link-domain.md

 ![image](/img/pages/links/subdomain-setting.png)

-!!! note "Test environment domain"
+!!! warning "Test environment domain"
 	The assigned subdomain for your test environment is of the form `xxxx.test-app-link` and must be configured separately.
 Branch automatically handles HTTPS traffic for custom subdomains and root domains.
 Branch will acquire the necessary SSL certificate if you follow the simple setup instructions below.
 Branch will also automatically renew the certificates when needed.

 ## Changing your app.link subdomain

 You can brand your links with a custom subdomain like `you.app.link`.

-!!! note "One change only"
+!!! warning "One change only"
 	You can only change your app.link subdomain once.
 Keep in mind that if you change this and you have implemented [universal links](/pages/apps/ios/#configure-associated-domains) or [app links](/pages/apps/android/#configure-app), you must update your implementation.
 The links on your old subdomain will no longer work.

 1. Go to [Link Settings](https://dashboard.branch.io/settings/link){:target="_blank"} in the dashboard.